 Please indicate if a traffic study is necessary at the state or local level for development to occur at the site.
-If required, please indicate whether a traffic study been performed at the site or within a 10 mile radius of the site.
-If yes, attach as exhibit.
+If required, please indicate whether a traffic study has been performed at the site or within a 10-mile radius of the site.
+If yes, attach it as an exhibit.